 Furthermore, when the Company acts as the lessee, lease expenses, including any incentives granted by the lessor, if any, are charged to the income statement on a straight-line basis.
-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 December 2022 (Expressed in thousands of euros)

 g) Revenue and expense recognition

 Interest income, interest expenses and similar items are generally recognised on an accrual basis using the effective interest method.
 Dividends received from other entities are recognised as income when the right to receive them arises.